r32rtb/aws_ping_saml/README.md

 More info:
 [Boto config tutorial](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html)
 ```
-Update with Ping Federate URL and if MFA is needed.
+Update with Ping Federate URL and if MFA is needed there are several lines to adjust.

 If MITM proxy used, add the ca_bundle.crt to the folder and adjust the script.
 ```